RemiCrapart/Spendesk/README.md

 Documentation of the endpoint is available on openAPI format when the app is running -> http://localhost:8080/v2/api-docs If you want to see it with a super UI you can go to https://editor.swagger.io/ and copy/paste the openAPI.

+Card API errors :
+CARDBUS01 : This card id doesn't not exit
+CARDBUS02 : There is not enough money on the card CARDBUS03 : The card is not active
+CARDBUS04 : This card doesn't belong to this user

+Wallet API errors :
+WALLBUS01 : This wallet id [walletId] doesn't not exit WALLBUS02 : This wallet doesn't belong to this company WALLBUS03 : There is not enough money on the wallet

+Transfer API errors :
+TRANBUS01 : Transfer from [transfer.getOriginEntityType()] is not allowed
+TRANBUS02 : Not possible to transfer if the origin is not in EUR

 # Testing

 Postman collection is available on the root repo : TestSpendesk.postman_collection.json